pyscaffold/pyscaffold/docs/cookiecutter-integration.rst

 .. note::

-    For complex cookiecutter templates calling ``cookiecutter`` and ``putup`` separately may be a better option, since it is possible to answer specific template questions or at least set values for cookiecutter variables.
+    For complex Cookiecutter templates calling ``cookiecutter`` and ``putup`` separately may be a better option, since it is possible to answer specific template questions or at least set values for Cookiecutter variables.

 .. warning::